ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 <!---toc end-->

-## Add Your Name Here
+## Omega Ba

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-TODO: You must retype the sentence here in order to digitally sign your pledge.
+TODO: I adhered to the Allegheny College honor code while completing this project.